jeftegoes/DesignPatternsOverviewAndExamples/README.md

   - No sense in storing same first/last name over and over again.
   - Store a list of names and pointers to them.
 - .NET performs string interning, so an identical string is stored only once.
-- E.g., bold or italic text in the console:
+- E.g., bold or italic text formatting in the console:
   - Don't want each character to have a formatting character.
   - Operate on ranges (e.g., line number, start:end positions).
 - A space optimization technique that lets us use less memory by storing externally the data associated with similar objects.